Need for Speed.

 Slow loading sites are frustrating for everyone.
 The last thing you want is to lose traffic because of how slow your site loads.
 It is becoming more and more important with mobile traffic and search engine rankings to make your site optimized for speed.
 Here is a guide that we think will help you optimize the speed on your WordPress site.

 WordPress Hosting – you get what you pay for

 People commonly ask us how to increase their sites loading speed.
 They come frustrated and upset that their site is not faster.
-While there are always things you can do to increase the speed of your site, most people expect their low end value servers to preform with lightning speeds, however, it needs to be said up front that you cannot get that with cheap hosting.
+While there are always things you can do to increase the speed of your site, most people expect their low-end value servers to perform with lightning speeds, however, it needs to be said up front that you cannot get that with cheap hosting.
 If you’re stuck with cheap hosting there are some options to help improve your speed with things like cloud caching (see below), but it’s important to have expectations that match your host.

 I want this post to focus on steps you can take to improve your site regardless of who your host is, but it is crucial to be clear from the beginning that your results will be highly effected based on the hosting you have.
 Instead of getting into all the hosts that we really don’t like, let us just point to two that we think is are good options: FlyWheel and Kinsta.
 Just remember, with any host if you get the cheapest plan possible… well, you get what you pay for.

 It is always surprising to me how many people run over 30 plugins on their sites and 15 of which are not being used at all.
 There are several reasons where this might be necessary, but in most cases, this is simply way too much.
 Think minimal when it comes to plugins.
 There is no perfect number, so here are some tips to help you limit what you have installed.

 Plugins Tip One: If you don’t know know what the plugin does then you probably need to deactivate it.